viviRbi/vyNote/Javascript-notes.md

 JavaScript is a prototype-based, multi-paradigm scripting language that is dynamic, and supports object-oriented, imperative, and functional programming styles.

+- Prototype-based is a programming model that works on the concept of object cloning and prototyping.
+It utilizes object inheritance, where one object can be reused by another object without the need for creating any class.
+Behaviour reuse is performed by cloning existing objects that serve as prototypes

+-

 ### What are the data types in JS?
 - Primitive data type (single value, no behavior): Strings, Numbers (NaN is Number), Bool, Undefined, Null
 - Reference data type (a group of states): Object, Function